The Bridge Shopping Centre

 The Bridge Shopping Centre is a small shopping centre located in Portsmouth, England.
 The centre was opened in May 1989 on land which was formerly home to Portsea Island Central Premises Co-Op.
+The centre was originally owned by Asda, who were their main tenant, until the Portsmouth City Council purchased the centre in September 2023, with plans to include new tenants and office space.

 Shops

 Over the years, shops have come and gone in the centre.
-Throughout a decade period from 2010 until 2019, a majority of the shops in the centre were empty, not being until 2020 when the Centre would gain a majority of tenants again.
+Throughout the decade from 2010 until 2019, a majority of the shops in the centre were empty, and it was not until 2020 when the centre would gain tenants again.